Historic New England, Study Center

 - Conduct primary and secondary research to support the proposed research topic following the submitted timeline of research and outcomes towards the goal of the completion of an academic work

-- Share the results of the research with public audiences in quarterly programs offered in conjunction with partner universities.
+- Share the results of the research with public audiences through programs offered in conjunction with partner universities.
 In coordination with the Study Center manager, organize additional public programs that generate interest and excitement about the Eustis Estate and Historic New England

 - Mentor and oversee the efforts of two research fellows conducting research on topics related to the Eustis Estate.

-- A completed Ph.D., or expected completion before the residence begins, in fields related to the humanities or social sciences and a demonstrated interest in cultural history
+- A completed Ph.D., or expected completion before the residence begins, in fields related to the humanities or social sciences and a demonstrated interest in social and cultural history

 - Experience with public speaking and leading educational programming in a public setting